toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/02-reference.md

 2 | @from | Date | | Start date of the interval (format: yyyy-mm-dd) | “From date” >= today – 1
 2 | @to | Date | | End date of the interval (format: yyyy-mm-dd).  | “To date” <= (today + 2yrs + 1 day)
 **Note:** The following 7 attributes are used to indicate on which day of the week, from the date range specified in the “from”-“to” attributes, the updates should be applied.
 If none of the 7 attributes are specified, updates will apply to all days of the week.
 As soon as one attribute is specified, the updates will only apply to the days where the attribute value is set to true.
-If EQC partners need to use this feature, Expedia recommends specifying all 7 attributes, indicating on which day the updates should be applied (attribute value=true) and on which day the updates should not be applied (attribute value=false)
+If EQC partners need to use this feature, Expedia recommends specifying all seven attributes, indicating on which day the updates should be applied (attribute value=true) and on which day the updates should not be applied (attribute value=false)

 Level | Element / @Attribute | Data Type | Number of occur. | Description | EQC validations
 ----- | -------------------- | --------- | ---------------- | ----------- | ---------------